sara-sabr/ITStrategy/_posts/en/2021-05-18-problems-of-project-based-funding.md

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">
     <a href="/ITStrategy/assets/images/project-reprioritization-effects-en.png" style="display: block">
         <img src = "{{ site.baseurl }}/assets/images/project-reprioritization-effects-en.png"
         alt = "This image depicts the effects of re-prioritization has on IT teams.
 It shows a clock-like circle image with, at each 7.5 min interval, a different image.
 At the noon position, it's the re-prioritization activity.
-At the 7.5 min, an image shows planning is re-done, at 15min, an image shows that funds are in transit and not yet available, at 22.5 min, an image shows 2 people carrying heavy boxes, at 30 min, an image shows that hiring process has started, at 37.5 min, an image shows the funds have arrived, at 45 min, an image shows a group of people with the saying 'specialized people hired', and at 52.5 min an image shows a person with a series of book with the saying 'learning curve'. until new funds are made available to hire specialized staff and release the A-Base team from those priorities" style="width: 800px; height: inherit;"
+At the 7.5 min, an image shows planning is re-done, at 15min, an image shows that funds are in transit and not yet available, at 22.5 min, an image shows 2 people carrying heavy boxes, at 30 min, an image shows that hiring process has started, at 37.5 min, an image shows the funds have arrived, at 45 min, an image shows a group of people with the saying 'specialized people hired', and at 52.5 min an image shows a person with a series of book with the saying 'learning curve'." style="width: 800px; height: inherit;"
         />
     </a>